A Unified Framework for Continual Learning and Unlearning: Proposed UniCLUN Method

 \section{Proposed UniCLUN Method}

-We introduce \textbf{UniCLUN}, a unified framework for \textit{continual learning} and \textit{unlearning} that employs a \textit{teacher-student contrastive distillation} strategy.
-This framework is designed to handle the dual challenges of retaining relevant knowledge, continuously adding new knowledge, and selectively forgetting information upon request.
-An overview of our proposed method is depicted in Figure~\ref{fig:proposed_framework}.
-Our approach employs a multi-teacher, single-student network architecture to perform knowledge distillation for the integrated tasks of continual learning and unlearning (UniCLUN).
-Although knowledge distillation is a well-established technique in both continual learning~\cite{cha2021co2l,buzzega2020dark,li2022learning} and machine unlearning~\cite{chundawat2023can,tarun2023deep,kurmanji2024towards}, we demonstrate that a unified solution requires specific adaptations, which we systematically explore in this work.
-By utilizing a shared student model that is concurrently guided by multiple teacher models, our framework effectively manages both the incorporation of new knowledge and the erasure of obsolete or unwanted information, providing a more cohesive and efficient alternative to handling these tasks with separate systems.
+We introduce \textbf{UniCLUN}, a unified framework for \textit{continual learning} (CL) and \textit{unlearning} (UL) that employs a \textit{teacher-student contrastive distillation} strategy.
+UniCLUN is designed to meet the dual requirements of continuously integrating new knowledge and selectively forgetting information upon request, ensuring relevance and adaptability of learned knowledge.
+An overview of our proposed method is illustrated in Figure~\ref{fig:proposed_framework}.
+Our framework leverages a multi-teacher, single-student network architecture for effective knowledge distillation in both continual learning and unlearning tasks.